Arbiter1223/Daigaku-Gurashi-Custom-Students/README.md

 --------

-#### ---Click on a student to view their information.
-You can download their respective .student file from there.---
+#### Click on a student to view their information.
+You can download their respective .student file from there.

+#### You can search the database by using Ctrl+F.

 <a href="Students/Tenjouhime, Arisu (A very negative bully).md"><img src="Students/Files/Thumbs/Tenjouhime, Arisu (A very negative bully).png" height="100" width="100" title="Tenjouhime, Arisu (A very negative bully) - YamiToast, V0.47"></a><a href="Students/Tenjouhime, Arisu (A very negative bully).md"> Tenjouhime, Arisu (A very negative bully) - YamiToast, V0.47</a>